gmyx/Ultra-Fast-Magnectic-Inserters/README.md

 * Ultra Fast configurable Filter inserter
 * * Same as the configurable, but with filters

+Version 0.1.2
+* Bug Fix: Unhandled nil - not all closed events have an element (thanks to xPucTu4)
+* Changed the behaviour of overriding to 1 to apply ONLY if both pickup and drop off are belts.

+Version 0.1.3
+* Bug Fix: Error in migration script if comming for original mod
+* Seriously neerfed the power needed for the inserters ** When form 48MW to 267KW (double stack inserters) with a drain of 1000 ** Configurable take more at 365kW with a drain of 2500

 There are no animations which allows the inserters to work at a significant speed boost.
 A great companion to fast belts.

 Balance may need be adjusted.
 These inserter use a lot of power.
 Some of the graphics are a little off but the difference is minor.